 When your pet gets hurts or sick at home, you’re likely to call your regular vet.
-Of course, these thing rarely happen during office hours, and local veterinarians usually aren’t staffed around the clock.
-Sometimes small vet practices work together to provide after-hours care or partner with larger emergency providers.
-Be sure to ask what your vet recommends in the event you need pet care in the middle of the night.
+However, these things never seem to happen during office hours!
+And local veterinarians aren’t usually staffed around the clock.
+Some small vet practices work together to provide after-hours care, while others partner with larger emergency providers.
+Be sure to ask your veterinarian what they recommend if you need pet care in the middle of the night.

-Getting help when you’re home is one thing, but if your pet gets injured while you’re traveling, you’ll need to find a nearby pet ER.
-Emergency medicine for pets is as sophisticated as the human medical system, but there are more types of emergency vet providers.
+Getting help when you’re home is one thing.
+But if your pet gets injured or sick while you’re traveling, you might need to find a nearby pet ER.
+Emergency medicine for pets is as sophisticated as the human medical system.

-Some veterinarians provide a full range of routine care (wellness exams, vaccinations, minor surgeries, etc.) and also offer emergency care.
-Often, they are open only during normal business hours, but many have an on-call veterinarian who can meet patients after hours.
+Some veterinarians provide a full range of routine care (wellness exams, vaccinations, minor surgeries, etc.) as well as emergency care.
+Often, they are open only during normal business hours, but have on-call veterinarians who see patients after hours.

 A full-service emergency provider can also provide follow-up care to your pet during their recovery.

-Some round-the-clock veterinary clinics provide routine services.
-Others have only specialists who treat the most severely injured and ill pets in consultation with their regular veterinarian.
+Some round-the-clock emergency clinics provide routine services.
+Others only staff specialists who treat the most severely injured and ill pets in consultation with their regular veterinarian.

-A few decades ago, this kind of care was only provided in veterinarian teaching hospitals, but now there are 24-hour emergency veterinary clinics in every part of the country.
+This kind of care was once only available at veterinarian teaching hospitals, but now there are 24-hour emergency veterinary clinics in every part of the country.
 Some large cities have several, and a few even have ambulance services to pick up injured or ill pets.

 Honey injured her paw early on a weekend morning, so I searched for veterinarians in the Hampton Roads area on GoPetFriendly.com and found an office near the marina where Honey and I had been staying.
 Thanks to a pet friendly cab driver, I didn’t have to carry Honey the three miles to the vet!

-Emergency veterinarians operate a little differently than your home veterinarian.
+Emergency veterinarians operate a little differently than regular veterinarians.
 Here are a few tips to keep you from being surprised: